developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/settings/index.md

 * **Disabled app list -** Disables scanning functions for selected apps and/or activities anywhere on the device.
 [See more](#disableapps).

-* **Import -** Invokes navigation for importing a DataWedge configuration file from device storage.
-This action replaces the current configuration.
+* **Import -** Invokes navigation for importing a DataWedge config file from device storage, replacing the current DataWedge settings.
 [See more](#importaconfig).

 * **Export -** Exports the current DataWedge configuration to device storage.
 [See more](#exportaconfig).

 * **Import Profile -** Invokes navigation for importing a DataWedge Profile from device storage.
-If a Profile of the same name already exists in DataWedge, it will be modified by the imported one.
+If a Profile of the same name already exists in DataWedge, settings of the existing Profile will be updated to match those of the imported file.
 [See more](#importaprofile).

 * **Export Profile -** Exports an individual DataWedge profile to device storage.
 [See more](#exportaprofile).